deepppl/stan-num-pyro/README.md

 # Stan(Num)Pyro

-Python interface for the Stan to (Num)Pyro compiler.
+Python interface for the Stan to (Num)Pyro compiler and runtime libraries.

 ## Install

 There is one package for each backend -- Pyro and Numpyro -- that can be installed separatedly.

 ```
 pip install ./stan-numpyro